 The recommend camera and photography resources listed here are drawn from my own experiences.
 Here are some assets to draw upon for your Canon equipment and techniques.

 There are so many retailers and resellers of Canon equipment that it would be impossible to give you advice on all of them.
-I can only give you the resources that I've used for my own Canon photography knowledge and gear.
+I'm giving you the resources that I use for my own Canon photography equipment evaluations, purchases, and product knowledge.

 When I first opened my doors in the portrait photography business, I used ebay as my photography resource for getting pre-owned gear to save money.
 Because it's the world's largest auction site, prices are driven downward with all of the competition to sell.